 This course provides an examination of the various psychological disorders as well as theoretical, clinical, and experimental perspectives of the study of psychopathology.
 Emphasis is on terminology, classification, etiology, assessment, and treatment of the major disorders.
 A combination of theory, research and illustrative case and film study is used to present the course material.
 Students will be asked to describe normal and abnormal behavior patterns as well as demonstrate knowledge of etiology, symptoms, impairment and therapeutic techniques.

 Prerequisite: BIO105 or PSY100

 Physical Therapist Assistant

-An asterisk () denotes a C is required to pass course.
 A plus (+) denotes a C+ is required to progress.

 PTA100 Fundamentals of Physical Therapy+